kaidez/kaidez.github.io/_posts/2018-11-13-rejecting-javascript-frameworks.md

 </blockquote>
 I would apply that mentality to the web dev complaints about performance and "unprofessional programming."
 I never hear Java developers make the same complaints about Spring...same thing with PHP developers and Laravel.

-And right now, imagine what would have happened if Ruby developers collectively rejected Rails for all these reasons.
+And right now, imagine what would have happened if Ruby developers collectively rejected Rails for any these reasons.

 <h2>Understand the business process leading the app</h2>
 Before accepting or rejecting a JavaScript library/framework, have a clear understanding of the project's goals and business requirements.
 Understand what the app must do before rejecting the tools that can help you build it.